 If you purchase ADSs in this offering, you will pay more for your ADSs than the amount paid by our existing shareholders for their ordinary shares on a per ADS basis.
-As a result, you will experience immediate and substantial dilution of US\$11.67 per ADS, representing the difference between the initial public offering price of US\$14.00 per ADS, and our adjusted net tangible book value per ADS as of March 31, 2021, after giving effect to our sale of the ADSs offered in this offering.
+As a result, you will experience immediate and substantial dilution of US\$11.68 per ADS, representing the difference between the initial public offering price of US\$14.00 per ADS, the midpoint of the estimated range of the initial public offering price, and our adjusted net tangible book value per ADS as of March 31, 2021, after giving effect to our sale of the ADSs offered in this offering.
 In addition, you may experience further dilution to the extent that our ordinary shares are issued upon the exercise of share options.
 See "Dilution" for a more complete description of how the value of your investment in the ADSs will be diluted upon completion of this offering.